 If you want to become a data-centric customer service team, then you need to be able to access data quickly.
 On top of this, it all needs to be in a single place.

 Connecting your data in a single place is imperative - typically, this is some kind of centralized data storage system.
-But if that sounds overly complicated, it can be just as effective using out of the box tools such as your CRM or help desk solution.
+But if that sounds overly complicated, it can be just as effective using out of the box tools such as your CRM or helpdesk software.

 The crucial part is ensuring that your team updates data in this central location.
 It has to be easy for your customer service team to access, modify, and understand this data.